 You don’t need to configure and support a separate reference model.
 Your digital twin is a sandbox extension of your supply network platform that applies different statistical, machine learning, and AI algorithms along with various workflow options to solve different types of problems.
 The planning & operations platform and the digital twin are one and the same system.

 As we have discussed, problem-solving analytics are embedded as part of the network platform, thus obviating the need to add an additional, separate supply chain analytics platform.
-For example, in the health care sector One Network is partnering with Vizient to provide a resilient platform for the healthcare supply chain, from hospitals upstream through distributors and into suppliers & manufacturers.
+For example, in the health care sector One Network is providing a resilient platform for the healthcare supply chain, from hospitals upstream through distributors and into suppliers & manufacturers.
 The platform is designed to predict potential problems related to resiliency to activate alternative plans or actions during times of disruption or to react to inventory disruptions in real time as they occur.

-With over 3,000 hospitals in the Vizient network, tens of thousands of suppliers and millions of products, the potential for improvement is tremendous when we consider all the touch points including hospitals, clinics, 3rd party providers, distributors, pharma manufacturers, CMS, HHS and the FDA.
+The potential for improvement in healthcare effectiveness and efficiency is tremendous when we consider all the touch points including hospitals, clinics, 3rd party providers, distributors, pharma manufacturers, CMS, HHS and the FDA.
 The number of shipments, cross docks, forward stocking locations, and distribution centers across multiple modes of transportation originating from hundreds of countries certainly provides an opportunity for tactical and operational improvement.

 Predicting, Prescribing and Problem-Solving Supply Chain Issues with Digital Twins

 As I mentioned with my GE experience, the point of a digital twin is to analyze business questions – like improving node-to-node movement across the network, or driving policies that improve the customer experience, to implement strategies and tactics that deliver the highest quality product at the lowest possible cost.
 It should solve all the problems that present themselves across the network, given all the variables in play.